 4.4.2.3 QoS differentiation in user plane

 For uplink of trusted and untrusted non-3GPP accesses, the UE associates an uplink user data packet with a QFI as specified in 3GPP TS 24.501 [4].
 In both cases of untrusted non-3GPP access and trusted non-3GPP access, the UE shall then encapsulate the uplink user data packet and the QFI associated with the uplink user data packet in the GRE header and select IPsec child SA based on PDU session and QFI associated with the uplink user data packet as specified in subclause 8.3.
-In case of trusted non-3GPP access, furthermore if the UE receives an Additional QoS Information from the TNGF during IPsec child SA establishment, the UE shall reserve non-3GPP access network QoS resources for the IPsec child SA according to the received Additional QoS Information when the selected IPsec child SA is established.
+In case of trusted non-3GPP access, the UE shall reserve non-3GPP access network QoS resources for the IPsec child SA according to the received Additional QoS Information when the selected IPsec child SA is established.
+In case of untrusted non-3GPP access, the UE may receive an Additional QoS Information from the N3IWF during IPsec child SA establishment.
+If the UE receives the Additional QoS Information from the N3IWF, the UE may reserve non-3GPP access network QoS resources for the IPsec child SA according to the received Additional QoS Information when the selected IPsec child SA is established.

 For uplink of wireline access, the 5G-RG associates an uplink user data packet with a QFI as specified in 3GPP TS 24.501 [4], shall select a W-UP resource based on the PDU session and the QFI associated with the uplink user data as specified in subclause 8.3and shall transport the uplink user data packet via the select a W-UP resource using means out of scope of the present specification.